danilokacanski/tendermint/README.md

 ## Customising

-- Adjust validator powers and Byzantine behaviours in `cmd/tendermint-sim/main.go`.
+- Single runs are configured through `SimulationConfig` in `cmd/tendermint-sim/main.go`.
+- To sweep multiple options, populate a `SimulationGrid` and call `RunSimulationGrid`.
+Each dimension you populate becomes part of the Cartesian product and produces its own CSV + metadata files.
-- Tune network latency, jitter, logging, peer topology, and signature validation options using helpers in `internal/network`.
+- Adjust network latency, jitter, logging, peer topology, and signature validation options using helpers in `internal/network`.
 - Extend the test scenarios under `test/` to cover new edge cases or protocol changes.